Dishit-Dhanesha/nuxt-firebsae-auth/README.md

 # nuxt-firebsae-auth
-This a short project to implement Nuxt and firebase auth app
+This a short project to implement Nuxt and firebase auth app.